JuanAbasolo/HD/PITCHME.md

 +++

-:book:   Lewis, M. P. (2005).
+Lewis, M. P. (2005).
 Towards a categorization of endangerment of the world’s languages. _SIL International_.

 ---